 Do Calcium Supplements Increase the Risk for Dementia?

-A recent study of 700 Swedish women between the ages of 70 and 92 suggests that some of those taking calcium supplements to protect their bones may be inadvertently harming their brains.
+Then a study of 700 Swedish women between the ages of 70 and 92 found that some of those taking calcium supplements to protect their bones might be inadvertently harming their brains (Neurology, Oct.
+18, 2016).

 More than half of the women who agreed to participate in the research had CT scans done of their brains at the beginning of the five-year study.
 Nearly three-fourths of these scans, 71 percent, showed lesions in the white matter of the brain.
 Such lesions indicate cerebrovascular disease.
 Just a few of the participants, 98, were taking calcium supplements at the time.
 54 women had a history of stroke.
 All of the women took tests to assess their memory and cognitive function at the outset.